For users on our original user model: how user roles and permissions work on this model, and how to add and manage users.

 The Restricted User role is useful, for example, for demos.
 You can change your New Relic session settings so that Restricted User logins do not time out, and then set the user interface to Kiosk mode.

+Add-on roles let you grant more specific and granular access to your users.
 Giving a User or Restricted User add-on manager access to a product grants them the equivalent of Admin capabilities within the product.
 They will continue to have User or Restricted User capabilities for all other New Relic products.
 For example, you could make a software engineer in your company a User in most products, but assign Admin-level access to APM.
 For another example, you might assign the Nerdpack manager role to a user, and that gives them the ability to subscribe and unsubscribe New Relic One applications to an account.

 There are two types of add-on roles:

-- Add-on Manager roles are available to grant permissions on a per-product basis.
+- Add-on manager roles are available to grant permissions on a per-product basis.
 Giving a User or Restricted User managed add-on access to a product grants them the equivalent of Admin capabilities within the product.

 - Custom add-on roles can grant feature-specific permissions across different New Relic products.
 For example, a group of Users could have the ability to acknowledge incidents and close violations in New Relic Alerts, but not have the ability to modify your existing alert preferences.